Journal of Narrative Theory

 The Journal of Narrative Theory is a triannual peer-reviewed academic journal covering narratology in literary fiction.
-The journal was established in 1971 as the Journal of Narrative Technique and obtained its current title in 1999.
+The journal was established in 1971 as The Journal of Narrative Technique and obtained its current title in 1999.
 It is published by the Department of English at Eastern Michigan University and the editors-in-chief are Abby Coykendall and Andrea Kaston Tange.
 In An Introduction to Narratology, Monika Fludernik lists it as one of "the most important journals in the field".

+History

+The Journal of Narrative Technique was founded in 1971 by the Eastern Michigan University Department of English and published by the Eastern Michigan University Press.
+The journal published papers that focused on the authorial management of narrative elements, drawing subject matter from all periods and genres of English literature, including prose and verse.

+The Journal of Narrative Technique was the official journal of the Society for the Study of Narrative Literature from the society's founding in 1985 until 1993.
+George Perkins, the journal's editor since its establishment in 1971, and Barbara Perkins, its managing editor since 1977, initiated the founding of the society in 1984.
+They became concerned with the lack of financial support for The Journal of Narrative Theory by Eastern Michigan University as the journal's scope widened and the volume and quality of its submissions increased.